kebaldwi/DNAC-TEMPLATES/Python.md

 1. Create dnac_config.py file containing DNA Center credentials.
 This code will allow us to set the parameters either as environment variables (note env var names in CAPS), or use default values supplied if the corresponding environment variable is not set.

-It is considered to be a best practice to not store credentials in plain text, and instead leveraging environment variables.
+> **Note:** It is considered to be a best practice to not store credentials in plain text, and instead leveraging environment variables.
 This example is for simplicity and demonstration purposes only.

 > **Note:** Please ensure to update DNAC URL, and credentials to match Cisco DNA Center environment you are working with (in this case, parameters are for devnet sandbox).